lupin72/veeva-template/README.md

 ## Veeva Template - Guidelines

-  All slides, folders, and files should be named as the description of the slide, this is extremely important.
+## Naming Convention

-### Slide, folder, and file naming
+  All slides, folders, and files should be named as the description of the slide, this is **extremely important**.

   **Example:** `concentric-home`

   **HTML:**